TobiasFranek/webuntis/docs/BasicUsage/BasicUsage.md

 # Configuration

 This guide shows you have to set the right configuration.
-The basic config array looks like this, but with this configuration you only can access data that need no right to access, like students or teachers
+The basic config array looks like this, but with this configuration you only can access data that needs no right to access.

 ```php
  'default' => [